White Oak Bayou at Lakeview immediately after the Tax Day 2016 flood

 Street Drainage Improvements

-The next project is to improve the streets and drainage on Wall, Carlsbad, Crawford, Capri, and Tahoe.
+During my first term as mayor the city completed drainage improvements on Wall, Carlsbad, Crawford, Capri, and Tahoe.

-Construction of the Street Drainage Improvement and Golf Course Berm projects are being funded mostly through a mix of federal and state grants totaling $6,399,094, with the remainder covered from the city’s general fund:
+Construction of both the Street Drainage Improvements and Golf Course Berm projects were funded mostly through a mix of federal and state grants totaling $6,399,094, with the remainder covered from the city’s general fund:

 White Oak Bayou Channel Improvements

-The Long-term Flood Recovery Plan also contains proposed changes to the north fork of the White Oak Bayou channel which runs through Jersey Village.
+The Long-term Flood Recovery Plan also contained proposed changes to White Oak Bayou, including the portion which runs through Jersey Village.

 In early 2018, the U.S. federal government adopted a new budget in which $17.39 billion was allocated to the U.S. Army Corps of Engineers for flood mitigation projects in areas recently affected by flooding, including Harris County.
 Congressman John Culberson’s office at that time stated that this amount will be sufficient to fund all currently federally approved projects in Harris County that were merely awaiting funding.
 In July 2018, the U.S. Army Corps of Engineers announced that this funding would be applied to continued improvements on the White Oak Bayou channel from West Tidwell to FM 1960, which includes the segment which moves through Jersey Village.

-Construction for this project began in 2020 and will proceed through Jersey Village during 2021.
+Construction for this project began in November 2020 is currently ongoing.

 Non-Structural Flood Damage Reduction